-Most leasing companies require a service agreement for the devices for the duration of the lease.
+Like a requirement for full-coverage insurance when leasing a new car, most leasing companies require a service agreement for the devices for the duration of the lease.
 If you own your equipment outright, you have no such restrictions and may acquire service from wherever you choose—resulting in potentially significant savings.

 Deducting Donated Printers and Copiers from Taxes

 As mentioned above, one of the disadvantages of owning your equipment is that you can only deduct the depreciation of the devices from your taxes.
 Also as mentioned, the resell value of obsolete models is minimal.
 There is, however, an overlooked tax benefit that can also help with your company's karma (if you believe in that sort of thing).
 Several programs exist that can help you donate any functioning-yet-outdated equipment to organizations in need.
 These donations not only assist struggling organizations but make the value of these donated devices completely tax-deductible.